 - Restart Chrome.

-And the last thing – it may happen that it is enough to enable TLS and SSL protocol support to solve the problem.
-In most cases it is the most effective, but I moved this item to the end of the article deliberately.
+And the last thing – it may happen that it is enough to enable legacy TLS and SSL protocol support to solve the problem.
+In most cases, it is the most effective, but I moved this item to the end of the article deliberately.
 I’ll explain why.

 The outdated TLS and SSL protocol versions are disabled not just because the developers want it.
-It is due to a large number of vulnerabilities that enable hackers to capture your data in the HTTPS traffic or even modify them.
-Enabling these protocols thoughtlessly affects your security in the Internet, so you shouldn’t use this method unless anything else can help.
+It is due to a large number of vulnerabilities that allow hackers to capture your data in the HTTPS traffic or even modify them.
+Enabling these legacy protocols thoughtlessly affects your security on the Internet, so you shouldn’t use this method unless anything else can help.

 - Open Control Panel -> Internet Options;